jazzband/wagtailmenus/README.md

 It's an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) to help you manage and render multi-level navigation and simple flat menus in a consistent, flexible way.

+#### Compatibility

+Wagtailmenus officially supports for Wagtail versions 1.4.1+, on Python 2.7

+Support for Python 3.2-3.4 is planned soon (feel free to help!).

 ## What does it do?

 ### 1. Gives you independent control over your root-level main menu items